 Each nest under observation was visited on at least one occasion, and in order to collect the necessary nest data for BOMS, the visit was optimally timed to occur when chicks were between 3 and 9 weeks of age.
-In this study no attempt was made to record second broods, which can occasionally occur, typically in years when field vole abundance is particularly high in late winter and early spring and when first clutches are laid earlier than usual (Jackson, 2017).
+In this study no attempt was made to record second broods, which can occasionally occur, typically in years when field vole abundance is particularly high in late winter and early spring and when first clutches are laid earlier than usual (Shawyer, 1994: Jackson, 2017).

-For nests that were unsuccessful at producing fledged birds, it was usually possible to distinguish between nest sites where a barn owl breeding attempt had failed (presence of deserted eggs or dead young), and nest sites that had not been used by barn owls in that season.
-Given a necessity to disturb the nests as little as possible during the study, as a condition of the license, no other information is available about possible reasons for nest abandonment prior to monitoring visits.
+For nests that were unsuccessful at producing fledged birds, it was usually possible to distinguish between nest sites which had not been used for breeding and where barn owl breeding attempts had failed (presence of deserted eggs or dead young).

 Key Performance Indicators for each of the proposed survey areas of the BOMS are:

-- Nest occupancy data - Nest Productivity (mean number of chicks fledged) for successful nests - Individual records of any chicks and eggs which show abnormal development
+- Nest occupancy data - Egg laying date - Nest Productivity (mean number of chicks fledged) for successful nests - Individual records of any chicks and eggs which show abnormal development

-The survey area for the BOMS comprises the following five areas, surveying a total of approximately 120-130 nests (Figure 1):
+The survey area for the BOMS comprises the following five areas, surveying annually totals of approximately 110-130 nests (Figure 1):

-Region 1 - (N) SE Yorkshire, Mid/West Yorkshire and SW Yorkshire (25 nests)

-Region 2 - (E) East and West Norfolk (25 nests)

-Region 3 - (C) Berkshire, South Hampshire, North Hampshire, South Wiltshire and North Wiltshire (25 nests)

-Region 4 - (SE) Kent (25 nests)

-Region 5 - (Midlands) Nottinghamshire, South Lincolnshire and Cambridgeshire (30 nests).
+- Region 1 (N) SE Yorkshire, Mid/West Yorkshire and SW Yorkshire (25 nests) - Region 2 (E) East and West Norfolk (25 nests) - Region 3 (C) Berkshire, South Hampshire, North Hampshire, South Wiltshire and North Wiltshire (25 nests) - Region 4 (SE) Kent (25 nests) - Region 5 (Midlands) Nottinghamshire, South Lincolnshire and Cambridgeshire (30 nests).

-Details of the habitat surrounding monitored nests where foraging occurs is provided, using the standardised methods of habitat recording developed by the British Trust for Ornithology (BTO) for their ringing and nest recording schemes.
+Details of the habitat surrounding monitored nests where foraging occurs is provided, using the standardised methods of habitat recording developed by the British Trust for Ornithology (BTO) for their ringing and nest recording schemes (Annex 2).

 Figure 1.
-A map of England showing the locations of the 10 kilometre squares in each of the five Regions containing the barn owl nest sites surveyed for BOMS in 2019.
-The location of the barn owls obtained by UKCEH for the CRRU liver residue analysis survey in the same year are also presented (red circles).
-[We gratefully acknowledge the kind co-operation of UKCEH for the provision of the latter information.]
+A map of England showing the locations of the 10 kilometre squares in each of the five Regions containing the barn owl nest sites surveyed for the BOMS.

-[Region1 (N) = pink; Region 2 (E) = purple; Region 3 (C) = yellow; Region 4 (SE) = blue; Region 5 (Midlands) = green]
+[Region1 (N) = pink; Region 2 (E) = purple; Region 3 (C) = red; Region 4 (SE) = blue; Region 5 (Midlands) = green]